TheImagingSource/tiscamera/doc/pages/backends.rst

 V4L2
 ####

-UVC compatible cameras can be addressed through the video4linux2(v4l2) kernel API.
+UVC compatible cameras can be addressed through the Video4Linux2(V4L2) kernel API.

-To know which device is associated with an /dev/videoX node read the contents of the directory `/dev/v4l/by-id/`.
+To know which device is associated with an /dev/videoX node, read the contents of the directory `/dev/v4l/by-id/`.
 This directory contains softlinks containing the full camera name and serial pointing to the associated dev-node.

 The source code for this backend can be found in *src/v4l2/*

-For further reading, :any:`check out the documentation or mailiinglist<reading_v4l2>`.
+For further reading, :any:`check out the documentation or mailing list<reading_v4l2>`.

 v4l-utils
 ^^^^^^^^^^

-`v4l-utils` is a package that contains helper tools for v4l2 device interaction.
+`v4l-utils` is a package that contains helper tools for V4L2 device interaction.
-These tools allow direct interaction with the v4l2 device.
+These tools allow direct interaction with the V4L2 device.

 To check the available formats of a camera: